zxul767/ex-machina/content/blog/clean-code/index.md

   return all(is_valid_octet(part) for part in parts)
 ```

 This code tells a shorter story and minimizes the details so we can focus on the big picture.
-It's starting to look and read better already, right?

-Notice we did a couple of interesting things as well: we simplified the code by handling negative cases first (the early return when the number of parts is different than four), and we suppressed detail by moving it into a separate function (`is_valid_octet`).
+This definitely is easier to grasp at a glance.

-At this point, the implementation of `is_valid_octet` should not really be that important, but let's add it for the sake of completeness:
+At this point, the implementation of `is_valid_octet` should not really be that important (if we assume the implementer will honor the function's signature), but let's add it for the sake of completeness:

 ```python
 def is_valid_octet(text):